Explaining Raising the Participation Age

 - take some work-related courses, for example, OCR Nationals, BTECs or City & Guilds qualifications

-- carry on working towards qualifications on a Foundation Learning course
+- carry on working towards qualifications on an entry or level one course

 - do some voluntary work alongside a part time course or training provided by the organisation you are helping.